phase-0/phase-0/ee/george-hardy/4-reflection.md

     Other than finishing on Monday instead of Sunday, I think everything went pretty well.
 What can I improve on next sprint?

-    I'm out of town this weekend so will to get lots done in the evenings after work to keep the pressure off.
+    I'm out of town this weekend so will have to get lots done in the evenings after work to keep the pressure off.